FlutterFlow/flutterflow-documentation/docs/ff-concepts/localization-accessibility/language-selector.md

 ## Customization

-You can customize the behavior of this widget using the various properties available under the [properties panel](../../../../intro/ff-ui/builder.md#navigation-menu).
+You can customize the behavior of this widget using the various properties available under the [Properties Panel](../../resources/ui/widgets/widget-properties.md).

 ### Customizing Flag